AlpacaTravel/graphql-docs/README.md

 We are offering the Alpaca Travel services to assist you do things like:

-- A powerful **places database** to power your website or application information
+- A **places database** to power your website or application information
 - A service to build your own users **trip planning services**, such as favorites lists or complex multi-day itineraries
 - A service to access many **tracks, trails, trips and itineraries** authored on the Alpaca Travel platform
 - A **powerful toolkit** of related services to build travel applications, including accessing routing, travel information, media management, nearby services and more
 - Out of the box place **provider integration services** to access and keep your information up to date
 - **GIS mapping services** to display maps and create interactive content with higher engagement
 - **Platform as a service** capabilities, including CDN, image resizing/optimisation, vector tile creation and hosting with uptime SLAs
 - **Export** data capabilities to PDF, GPX, KML, GeoJSON, Polyline and more
 - Built on **GraphQL** to leverage a great data experience
 - Backed by ongoing active research and development and commercial support